Lou L. Sabina

 - Video and Tabletop Gaming

-Lou L. Sabina is currently a visiting assistant professor in the Department of Education at Stetson University in DeLand, Florida, where he teaches courses in educational leadership.
+Lou L. Sabina is currently an assistant professor in the Department of Education at Stetson University in DeLand, Florida, where he teaches courses in educational leadership.
 He has been in education for the past 19 years and has served as a business, mathematics, computer science, economics, and social studies teacher, as well as an elementary school administrator.

 - Succession planning in schools